WallarooLabs/wally/book/go/api/api.md

 `partitions` is a list of all of the partitions for the partitioned state.

 ##### `ToStatePartitionMultiWithKeys(stateComputation wallarooapi.StateComputationMulti, stateBuilder wallarooapi.StateBuilder, stateName string, partitionFunction wa.PartitionFunction, partitions []byte) *pipelineBuilder`

+Similar to `ToStatePartitionWithKeys`, but the state computation can return more than one message.

+##### `ToStatePartition(stateComputation wallarooapi.StateComputation, stateBuilder wallarooapi.StateBuilder, stateName string, partitionFunction wa.PartitionFunction) *pipelineBuilder`

+Add a partitioned state computation that only returns one message to the pipeline.

+`stateBuilder` builds the state.

+`stateName` is a name that the application uses for this state object; any other state computations in the application that use the same `stateName` will use the same object.

+`partitionFunction` defines the key to use when partitioning.

+##### `ToStatePartitionMulti(stateComputation wallarooapi.StateComputationMulti, stateBuilder wallarooapi.StateBuilder, stateName string, partitionFunction wa.PartitionFunction) *pipelineBuilder`

 Similar to `ToStatePartition`, but the state computation can return more than one message.